6 Surprising Ways You Can Raise Awareness About Environmental Issues

 3. Contact Elected Officials

 Our elected officials have more authority than anyone else.
 After all, they write and sign legislation that becomes law.
-It’s vital to ensure we put people in office who want to protect our planet.
+It’s vital to put people in office who want to protect our planet.
 By contacting them, you can do your best as a constituent to raise awareness about environmental issues.

 If you have an issue you want to address, you should contact local and state legislators via email or phone.
 They might already have a solution, but you need to hold them accountable either way.
-It’s also smart to learn about their backgrounds so that you know whether to vote for them during the next election.
+It’s also smart to learn about their backgrounds so you know whether to vote for them during the next election.

 4. Recommend Books and Movies